Digital-Grinnell/dlad-blog/content/posts/092-staging-isle.md

 docker-compose up -d; docker-compose logs
 ```

 After running `./restart.sh` from the `/opt/dg-isle` directory on _DGDockerX_, I had 8 healthy, running containers including one instance of `neilpang/ache.sh:latest`.
 A visit to my target address of [https://dg-staging.grinnell.edu](https://dg-staging.grinnell.edu) yielded a "security exception" warning and a white-screen-of-death (WSOD).
-That\'s to be expected since my `acme.sh` validation was run against the _Let\'s Encrypt_ "staging" server, not their production server.
+That\'s to be expected since my `acme.sh` validation was run against the _Let\'s Encrypt_ "staging" server, not their "production" server.
 The WSOD could also be expected because the _ISLE_ configuration steps documented later in this post had not yet been executed.

-** >>>> Progress Marker <<<< **
+Next step... run the `./destory.sh` script on _DGDockerX_ to remove what we just built, edit the `restart.sh` script to engage the _Let\'s Encrypt_ "production" server, and launch the script again.
+Then, test [https://dg-staging.grinnell.edu](https://dg-staging.grinnell.edu) just to see if the generated certificate is valid.

+My hope of quickly completing that "next" step was dashed by an encounter with _Let\'s Encrypt_ "production" server rate limits.
+Those limits are documented nicely at [https://letsencrypt.org/docs/rate-limits/](https://letsencrypt.org/docs/rate-limits/) but I hit the `Duplicate Certificate` limit nonetheless. :frowning:  So it's back to using the _Let\'s Encrypt_ "staging" server and pushing forward as much as possible.
 {{% /annotation %}}

 ---